sergibarroso/wireguard-vpn-setup/README.md

   [#] ip link set mtu 1420 up dev wg0
   ```

-  In case you see an error like the following, please reboot your nanopi by running `reboot`:
+  In case you see an error like the following, please reboot your NanoPi by running `reboot`:

   ```shell
   [#] ip link add wg0 type wireguard